 Another of the main benefits on offer is the ease with which you can quickly learn and begin to use our keyboards productively.
 This is also the main advantage our keyboards have over dedicated one handed keyboards, which in practice are not that easy to learn or use. if you happen to be recovering from a hand injury then you can also look forward to being able to use both hands for typing on our keyboards when fully recovered.
 Feedback from our one-hand using customers has been extremely positive with many of them buying two keyboards (mostly Optimized) for home and work use.

 If you take the time to check, you’ll find that competitor keyboards are considerably more expensive.
 Most if not all competitor keyboards are priced in the hundreds of dollars (USD).
 For example, the one-handed Maltron will set you back hundred$ more along with additional tax(es) for certain territories and extra again for post & packaging.
 Others range in price anywhere from $250 to $650.
 BeeRaider’s keyboard prices are all-included-prices with express delivery (within a week of order) by DHL.
 Check out the ease with which one can operate our keyboards in the short demo-video below.
 Compare it with the ease of operation of competitor keyboards and then decide for yourself which one you’d rather have.

 Here’s what Andrew at Maryland Department of Disabilities had to say

 Overall, I think this is a great solution for individuals that need to keyboard but don’t have the ability to use both hands.
 I am pretty happy with this modern solution to address a critical need for individuals with only functional unilateral upper limb control.

-Our current wireless keyboard products are available in two layouts, Optimized and QWERTY and are intended for use with laptop and desktop PCs running Windows operating systems: 7.0, 8.0/8.1 and 10.0.
+Our current wireless keyboard products are available in two layouts, Optimized and QWERTY and are intended for use with laptop and desktop PCs running Windows operating systems: 7.0, 8.0/8.1, 10.0 and greater.